Eurocopter UH-72 Lakota: LUH Program and UH-145

 In May 2013, Congress questioned why the UH-72 had not been considered for the armed scout role.
 The Army Chief of Staff General Ray Odierno stated that the UH-72A was developed for domestic operations and is not considered to be operationally deployable to combat zones.
 The UH-72 is employed by the US Army National Guard in a utility role in the US, releasing UH-60 Black Hawk helicopters to deploy overseas.

-On 21 June 2013, Under Secretary of Defense for Acquisition, Technology and Logistics Frank Kendall stated in a letter to Congress that UH-72 combat modifications were "presently unaffordable".
-Fleet-wide combat modifications would reportedly cost $780 million and add 351 kg of weight per helicopter; changes would include passive and active survivability systems, hardened engines and drivetrain, external lighting and communications upgrades.
+In June 2013, Under Secretary of Defense for Acquisition, Technology and Logistics Frank Kendall stated in a letter to Congress that UH-72 combat modifications were "presently unaffordable".
+Fleet-wide combat modifications would reportedly cost $780 million and add 351 kg of weight per helicopter.
+Changes would include passive and active survivability systems, hardened engines and drivetrain, external lighting and communications upgrades.